anelhaman/system-metrics-logger/README.md

 ## Building the Application
 You can build the executable for your system using the following commands:

+### Required Programs for Native Go Build
+#### Go Programming Language:

+* Download and Install Go:
+    * For Windows: Download the Windows installer from the [official Go website](https://go.dev/doc/install).
+Run the installer and follow the prompts to complete the installation.
+    * For macOS: Download the macOS installer from the [official Go website](https://go.dev/doc/install).
+You can also install Go using Homebrew
+    ```
+    $ brew install go
+    ```

 ### Build Command
 #### For Windows: